rodinmehr/3_sided_cube_api/README.md

 # Laravel Blog API

 This is a simple RESTful API for a blog post system using Laravel.
 It provides CRUD operations for blog posts.
+The API uses Laravel Sanctum for authentication.

 ## Requirements